 We have historically and may in the future enter into ship construction contracts denominated in euros or other foreign currencies.
 While we have entered into foreign currency derivatives to manage a portion of the currency risk associated with such contracts, we are exposed to fluctuations in the euro exchange rate for the portions of the ship construction contracts that have not been hedged.
-Additionally, if the shipyard is unable to perform under the related ship construction contract, any foreign currency hedges that were entered into to manage the currency risk would need to be terminated.
+A weaking of the U.S. dollar against the euro would have a negative impact on our financial performance to the extent that these contracts have not been hedged.
+Additionally, if a shipyard is unable to perform under the related ship construction contract, any associated foreign currency hedges that were entered into to manage the currency risk would need to be terminated.